Equal Opportunities Officer

 • a balanced heterogenous representation of people in different media without reproducing gendered stereotypes

-In scientific papers the responsibility lies solely on the authors.
-The personal contact remains individual.
+In scientific papers the responsibility lies with the authors.
+The direct personal contact is up to the individual.

 Zum Seitananfang scrollen Scroll to the top of the page